 When the patient enters the laser operating room, he/she is asked to lie down on the laser surgery bed.
-The eye is covered with a sterile drape, then the eyelids are shold with a special material to prevent blinking during the treatment.
-Laser treatment lasts about 4-5 minutes for each eye, patient does not experience any pain or irritation.
+The eye is covered with a sterile drape, then the eyelids are should with a special material to prevent blinking during the treatment.
+Laser treatment lasts about 4-5 minutes for each eye, the patient does not experience any pain or irritation.
 It is very important for the patient to be comfortable and to follow the laser eye surgeon's instructions during the treatment.
 After the treatment is completed, the patient exits the laser room without any eye-bandages.

 First 24 hours after laser eye surgery

 After the laser treatment is completed, the patient is kept for about half an hour and taken to the control examination.
 The patient can leave our hospital after this check.
-For the first day, blurred vision and 4-5 hours of stinging, irritation and watering is normal.
+For the first day, blurred vision and 4-5 hours of stinging, irritation and watering are normal.
 The medications should be taken in the manner recommended by the doctor.
-If you feel headache after the laser, you can take a painkiller without blood thinners.
+If you feel a headache after the laser, you can take a painkiller without blood thinners.
 We do not recommend driving a car and going to work on the day of operation.
 The patient should avoid being in a dusty environment, the treated eye should not be rubbed, scratched or touched, and the patient should not have a bath during the first 24 hours.
 In the first days, prevent the eye from contact with soap and shampoo.
 On the next day of the operation, there will be no side effects to limit social and business life.
 If wrinkles are detected in the transparent area on the surface of the eye or if there is a reaction under the flap when the doctor checks the next day, it may be necessary to wash the lower part of the flap.
 An artificial tear drop recommended by the doctor should be used for approximately 3 to 6 months after the operation.